Converting a gross volume quantity value of crude oil to a net mass quantity value of crude oil:

-Example: A crude oil tank is measured via tank dipping to contain 102 345.34 m³ (gross observed volume) of product.
-What is the net weight and net mass in long tons of the crude oil in the tank?
+Example: A crude oil tank is measured via tank dipping to contain 102 345.34 m³ (gross observed volume – GOV) of product.
+What is the net standard weight (NSW) and net standard mass (NSM) in long tons of the crude oil in the tank?

 This is not a straightforward calculation:

 To determine the net weight, we require the crude oil density (in air and in vacuum), potentially a sediment and water correction factor and a correction factor for the effect of temperature on the liquid product (CTL) and unit conversion factors.

 Quantity conversions of crude oil and products (including LPG) thus require four distinct kinds of petroleum measurement standards:

 - Unit conversion standards

 - Standards that define the right sequence (and rounding) for the conversion calculation steps – the calculation model